Quezal17/StackOverflow_Analyzer/Spark/README.md

 Clustering is the process of grouping similar entities together.
 The goal of this **unsupervised** machine learning technique is to find similarities in the data point and group similar data points together.

-It is an unsupervised technique because it looks in a dataset with no pre-existing labels.
+It is an unsupervised technique because it looks into a dataset with no pre-existing labels.

-There are many algorithms developed to implement this technique and provided by MLlib.
+There are many developed algorithms to implement this technique and provided by MLlib.
 In this project, it is implemented the **K-Means** algorithm.

 ### K-Means

 K-Means is the most popular clustering algorithm, based on centroids calculation.
-It clusters the data points into a predefined number of clusters.
+It assembles the data points into a predefined number of clusters.

 <img src="../docs/project-overview/images/k-means.png" width="800" height="300">